pmacg/spectral-clustering-meta-graphs/README.md

 The MNIST and USPS experiments will run easily on a laptop or desktop.
 The `cycle` and `grid` experiments will also run on a personal computer but could take a few minutes since they must run multiple trials for each number of eigenvectors.

-**Please note that the BSDS experiment is quite resource-intensive, and we recommend running on a compute server.**
+**Please note that the full BSDS experiment is quite resource-intensive, and we recommend running on a compute server.**

 You can instead choose to run the BSDS experiment on only one of the images from the dataset using the following command.